 With the arrival of spring also comes the arrival of the new baby lambs.
-The photo below is of one of the lambs at Bath Natural Burial Meadow from a previous year.
-If you are visiting you may see lambs playing in the natural burial meadow at Bath.
+The photos below were taken at Bath Natural Burial Meadow.
+These were born in previous years but often you will find lambs in the burial meadow in springtime.
 You may also find lambs in the meadow at Aylesbury Vale Natural Burial Ground.
-Sometimes you can see them playing in fields next to our natural burial grounds.
+Sometimes you can see them playing in fields next to our natural burial grounds too.

 It is not just baby lambs that you may see in the spring.
-Wildlife such as badgers and rabbits have their litters in the spring, and you may see signs of these, or if you are very lucky catch a glimpse of them as they emerge from their burrows.
+Wildlife like badgers, foxes and rabbits have their litters in the spring.
+You may see signs of these when you visit.
+If you are very lucky you may catch a glimpse of them as they emerge from their burrows.
 It helps that dawn and dusk are slightly later in the morning and earlier in the day because this is when they are most active.

 Near the end of spring, you may also come across hoglets, although these tend to be fairly early litters for hedgehogs.

 While some birds stick around during the winter months, the start of spring is when they become more active.
 We also begin to hear many of the songbirds singing their mating songs.

 Some of the most common birds to watch for are chaffinches, blue tits, great tits, robins and blackbirds.
 You may also see birds of prey like buzzards and red kites making the most of freshly cut grass and meadows.
 You can read more about the birds you may find at our natural burial ground here.